drew-harris/testing-assignment/README.md

 Each test case for a question will have at least one test case throw an error.

-Below are what each file in the AssignmentFive folder corresponds to for each question from Assignment Four
+Below are what each file in the AssignmentFive folder corresponds to for each question from Assignment Four.
+The files ending in .ts are the sample code, and the files ending in .test.ts are the test case for that corresponding .ts file

 # questionTwo.ts and questionTwo.test.ts corresponds to this question: